+We strive to develop learners who are engaged, curious and not afraid to question and challenge.
 We enable young people to become active and well-informed citizens who know how change is achieved, and that with rights come responsibilities.

 The History department provides both fun and informative lessons which enable the students to excel with their careers.
 The trips and extra-curricular activities provide lasting memories which help to build a well-rounded student.
 The department consists of specialised History teachers each with their own style of teaching creating a variety of activities in lessons.